 How to get a building permit in Montreal

-A building permit is required if your renovation impacts the structure of your property, the external envelope, or changes the function of a room.
-The price for a building permit is $9.80 per slice of $1,000 in project costs and can be obtained within 1 to 4 months depending on your municipality.
+A building permit is required if your renovations impact the structure of your property, its exterior envelope or if you change the function of a room.
+The cost of a building permit is $9.80 per $1,000 in project costs, and can be obtained in 1 to 4 months, depending on your municipality.

 A building permit is an authorization from your municipality to undertake certain renovation projects.
 Through this guide, we will cover what types of projects require a building permit, the process to obtain a building permit, the costs and processing times of a building permit.

 Types of projects requiring a building permit